The Royal Typewriter Baseball Club of Hartford

 Royal Typewriter vs. Chance Vought, July 28, 1938.

-Manager Strong guided the Royals to another winning season in 1939.
-They were runner-ups in the Dusty League behind Pratt & Whitney, but the Royals bounced back when they competed for a statewide “Connecticut Semi-Pro Baseball Championship” against the Bridgeport Springwoods.
-Because Bridgeport defeated Pratt & Whitney a few days earlier, the Royals secured the semi-pro state championship with a 3-2 win over Bridgeport.
+Manager Strong guided the Royals to another victorious season in 1939.
+After falling behind Pratt & Whitney in the Dusty League, the Royals bounced back by competing in a statewide “Connecticut Semi-Pro Baseball Championship” against the Bridgeport Springwoods.
+Because Bridgeport defeated Pratt & Whitney a few days earlier, the Royals secured the semi-pro state championship with a 3-2 win.
 A week later, the Royals faced Rhode Island’s state champion, Club Marquette of Woonsocket, but were swept three games in row.

 1939 Royal Typewriter Co.
 Win Connecticut Semi-Pro Baseball Championship